Otic Medication Administration

 - Straighten ear canal by pulling auricle upward and backward for adults.

-- For pediatric patients, pull auricle downward and backward.
+- For pediatric patients, use age-specific auricle positioning (children: straight back; infants: down and back).

-- Hold dropper above ear and instill prescribed drops without touching ear or canal.
+- Hold dropper above ear and instill prescribed drops without touching ear or canal; aim toward canal wall and avoid forceful direction at tympanic membrane.

-- Keep patient side-lying for 2-3 minutes to improve medication penetration.
+- Keep patient side-lying with the treated ear facing up for about 5 minutes to improve medication penetration and reduce leakage.

 - Provide site-specific aftercare and comfort support as needed.

-- Document medication, dose, route, side, and patient response.
+- Assess for common side effects (for example dizziness or nausea), then document medication, dose, route, side, and patient response.

 Common Errors